"Pride goes before destruction, and a haughty spirit before a fall."

 Winning the Wrong Game

-He's winning.
+The Hustler seems to be winning.
 But what is he winning?
-Control over people who resent him.
+Control over people who come to resent him.
 Success that leaves him alone.
 He's mastered a game that was never worth playing.

-He pushed everyone away to get here.
+The Hustler pushes everyone away to get what he wants.
 Now he's at the top and there's no one left.
-His dominance created the isolation he fears most.
-He won and lost at the same time.
+His dominance creates the isolation he fears most.

 Look at what his winning cost.
 The relationships sacrificed for advancement.
 The trust destroyed for control.
 The connection traded for dominance.
 He got what he wanted and lost what he needed.

-The loneliness at the top isn't a bug—it's a feature of how he climbed.
-He built his success on the rubble of relationships.
-Now he sits alone on his throne, wondering why victory feels so empty.
+The loneliness at the top isn't a surprise.
+It's the natural result of how he climbed.
+He built his success on the wreckage of relationships.
+Now he sits alone, wondering why winning feels like losing.

 Gifts of the Hustler